 - Post-production judgment still matters.
 Even with newer project features, you still need to review structure, continuity, and final retailer readiness carefully.

 - Cost at scale.
 Character-based pricing can add up quickly for full-length books.
-A 90,000-word novel would require significant credit usage.
+A 90,000-word novel can require significant credit usage depending on voice and settings.

-ElevenLabs is a strong creation toolkit, but for book-length production it still asks the author to do more of the production work.
+ElevenLabs is a voice and audio creation toolkit, but for book-length production it still asks the author to do more of the production work.

 Speechify

-Best for: Consumers who want to listen to documents, articles, and ebooks with text-to-speech.
+Best for: Consumers who want to listen to documents, articles, and ebooks with text-to-speech, plus creators who need a flexible voice studio.

 What it does well: